-If you’re a homeowner in the Phoenix area, you might be experiencing problems with your polybutylene piping.
+If you’re a homeowner in the Phoenix area or looking to build your own home using a builder similar to Saussy Burbank, you might be experiencing problems with your polybutylene piping.
 If so, don’t stress!
 The team at AC by J is here to deliver some peace of mind.
 Let’s dive in.

 What Is Polybutylene Piping & What’s It Used For?